 So how do our social workers overcome barriers to get through to families that need our help?

-“Being more mom-focused,” says Sarah.
+“Being more family-focused,” says Sarah.
 “There may not yet have been anyone to give a mom a positive message about her baby.
 The medical teams are so focused on the baby and their numbers, like how much the baby weighs, or when the baby’s next appointment is, that they may not have the time to spend to get to know the mom or her unique circumstances.
 When I first talk to moms in the ProgenyHealth program, I say: ‘Tell me about your baby, tell me about your family.’
 I take the time to get to know the mom and where she comes from, and what the whole family is like.
 She knows we personally care about her and her family.”

-Developing this relationship not only helps the member to feel like they have a dedicated, supportive team at ProgenyHealth, but learning more about a family and their unique needs and circumstances helps their social worker build a case for them to receive additional supports, such as low income housing.
+Developing this relationship not only helps the member to feel like they have a dedicated, supportive team at ProgenyHealth, but learning more about a family and their unique needs and circumstances helps their social worker build a case for them to receive additional support, such as low income housing.
 “Housing lists are closed, or wait lists are not accepting new people.
 However, one thing our social workers excel at is determining extenuating circumstances that might help a family stand out in terms of a need.
 I had a family that I knew needed housing, and I found out that the mom was HIV+.
 That opened up so many more resources for her—because of her clinical situation—that she might not have known were available to her.”

 Refugee or immigrant families can also suffer from a lack of resources, simply because of a language or cultural barrier.
 These families may not be aware that there are entire refugee or immigrant communities ready to help them get basic necessities and offer a network of support and education.
 There may also be cultural differences or a lack of education that could affect a vulnerable infant’s health—a barrier that our social workers encounter frequently.
-Lisa says: “It is important to teach them what is safe in the home versus what is a cultural norm for them, and we find ways of making those two things mesh so that the baby remains safe and healthy.”
+Bethany says: “It is important to teach them what is safe in the home versus what is a cultural norm for them, and we find ways of making those two things mesh so that the baby remains safe and healthy.”

 Every March we celebrate National Social Workers Month, and the life-changing work our team of social workers at ProgenyHealth perform on a daily basis.
-“We have a unique perspective from our training,” says Lisa.
+“We have a unique perspective from our training,” says Katie.
 “We think outside of the box: thinking of the whole family, not just the medical aspects.
 That digging deeper comes from a different place than, for example, a nurse or a counselor.”
 By taking an approach that focuses not only on the baby but the wellbeing of the whole family, our team of social workers at ProgenyHealth develop meaningful relationships that benefit the entire family.
 “Being a social worker is who you are, not what you do.
 It is truly a calling!”

 A heartfelt thank you to ProgenyHealth’s Social Workers for all you do for the families we serve each and every day!